Yellow group — CONDUIT

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all terms related to pipes or tubes that convey fluids or air, including DUCT, LINE, MAIN, and PIPE.
+These are all words related to pipes or tubes that convey fluids or gases, including DUCT, LINE, MAIN, and PIPE.

-These are all terms related to cheating or deceiving someone, including FLEECE, HOSE, SQUEEZE, and STIFF.
+These are all words related to cheating or deceiving someone, including FLEECE, HOSE, SQUEEZE, and STIFF.

 These are all verbs related to making tea, including BOIL, POUR, STEEP, and STRAIN.

-These are all modifiers related to schools, including GRADE, GRAMMAR, HIGH, and PRIMARY.
+These are all words that modify or describe levels of school, including GRADE, GRAMMAR, HIGH, and PRIMARY.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.